cau777/cau777/README.md

 ### Hi there 👋

 I'm Cauã Rinaldi from Brazil.
-I'm currently studying Software Engineering at Unijuí, and I'm always learning technologies and doing courses in my free time.
+I'm currently working as a full-stack developer at [Aerial](https://aerialops.io/), and I'm always learning technologies and doing courses in my free time.
 Besides, I love challenging myself with different projects.
 My favorite areas are frontend and backend development.

 #### Skills:
  - ☁️ C# and ASP.NET Core